jwhitham/aoc/20/README.md

 in the subset of the language that I know.
 This is probably the main Ada feature that I would miss, if writing more Modula-2, though I might also miss the ability to exit early from a FOR loop.
+Ah, and keyword parameters too... still a sadly rare feature in compiled languages.

 I worked on an Ada code coverage tool for years and years, and every new Ada standard added more special cases that were somewhat convenient